agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

 [f_vs_t_norm]: {{ file_dir }}/covid_pandemic_normalized_ford_vs_toyota_collisions.svg

-### Interpretation
+## Interpretation

-The normalized rates match well up through the [Christmas and New Year holidays][xmas], which is the big two-week dip caused by people taking time off work and hence not commuting.
+The normalized rates match up well through the [Christmas and New Year holidays][xmas], which is the big two-week dip caused by people taking time off work and hence not commuting.
 But right after, the series diverge: